 When you get a hole-in-one, you only took one stroke from the tee to sink it into the hole.
 Tradition says that golfer must then buy a drink for each person in the clubhouse.
 But fear not, most courses have hole-in-one insurance so that you actually don’t have to pay.
 Hilarious.

 Jack Nicklaus is strongly considered the best golfer of all-time winning 18 majors, which is still the most ever.

 A golf course has 18 holes.
 Your goal is to use the least amount of strokes to put the ball in the hole.

 The manner in which you get the golf ball into the hole (drive, putt, pitch, sand save, etc.)

 The first stroke you take from the tee box (the nice little patch of grass where you can stick your tee in the ground and pop your golf ball on top to hit it off of).
 Usually you use a driver, which is your biggest club, and you take a huge swing and try to get the ball as far down along the course and as close to the hole as possible.
 Smash that ball!

 Basically you hit the ball and it goes wayyyyy off to the opposite side of your natural swing.
 This can happen when you haven’t perfected your swing and swipe across the ball when you hit it, putting a spin on it that causes it to go off your desired path.

 The hook is the opposite of a slice.
-For a right-handed golfer, a hook will make the ball go a bit too far to the right.
+For a right-handed golfer, a hook will make the ball go a bit too far to the left.

 Making the cut: